Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * [Balsamiq](https://balsamiq.com/)

 Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard, but using a computer.
 Balsamiq wireframes was used in producing the wireframes for this project.

+## Testing

+This project has undergone extremely thorough testing.
+The user story of this project achieved the intended outcome.
+The manual test was carried out at every stage to ensure user experience standards remained at consistently high levels with each new implementation.

+The Webzone application was tested across multiple browsers such as Google Chrome, Safari, Microsoft Edge, Mozilla Firefox, and Opera Mini.
+It was also tested on multiple mobile devices such as iPhone 4, 5, 7, 8(plus) Chrome and Safari, iPad, Samsung Galaxy, and Huawei P30 Pro to ensure compatibility and responsiveness.

+### Testing User Stories

+-  **As a user, I want a blogging site where I can read blog posts about web development.**

+1. Click on the "Home" link on the navbar or on the "WEBZONE" logo.
+They all lead to the home page where blog post are been displayed from the newest at the top to the oldest at the bottom.

+-  **As a user, I want to be able to create an account.**

+1. Click on the "Sign Up" link on the navbar.

+2. Fill in the Sign Up form with a username and password.
+The username and password must be between 5 to 15 characters(letters or numbers).

+3. Click on the "Sign Up" button which is on the Sign Up form.
+Kindly note the Sign Up link on the navigation bar only redirects a user to the Sign Up form.

+4. Flash message will appear saying "Registration Successfull!"

+- **As a user, I want to be able to sign-in and sign-out of my account.**

+* Sign In

+1. Click on the "Sign In" link in the navbar.

+2. Fill in the Sign In form with your username and password.

+3. Click on the "Sign In" button on the Sign In form.
+Kindly note the "Sign In" link on the navigation bar only redirects a user to the "Sign In form".

+4. Flash message will appear saying "Welcome, (username)"

+* Sign Out

+1. Click on the "Sign Out" link in the navbar.

+2. A flash message will appear saying "You have been logged out!"

+- **As a user, I want to be able to create my own posts about web development so that I can inspire others.**

+1. Click on the "Create Post" link on the navbar.

+2. Fill in the "Create Post" form.
+All fields are required.

+3. Click on "Create Post" button.
+4. Flash message will appear saying "Post Successfully Created!"

+- **As a user, I want to be able to edit and update any post I create in case of any mistake or new additional information.**

+1. Click on the "EDIT POST" button displayed on the post you want to edit.

+2. Update the Form while taking into consideration that all fieds are required.

+3. Click on the "UPDATE POST" button.

+4. A flash message will appear saying "Post Successfully Updated!"

+- **As a user, I want to be able to search for posts about a particular topic in web development using keywords.**

+1. Type any keyword in the search bar.

+2. Click on the "Search" button.

+- **As a user, I want to be able to delete any post created by me if I choose to do so.**

+1. Click on the "DELET POST" button displayed on the post you want to delete.
+The "DELETE POST" button can be found on the home page or on the view post page.
+A Modal pop-up will appear when the button is clicked.

+2. Click on the "DELETE POST" button on the pop up to confirm.

+3. A flash message will appear saying "Post deleted!"

+### Manual Test

 ## Deployment